SAP/code-pal-for-abap/docs/checks/magic-number.md

 ## Magic Number Usage Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check searches for arbitrary values in the source code having no meaningful connotation.

-Using magic numbers has disadvantages:

-* The code is not readable as you need to understand the meaning of the number again and again.
-* If these numbers need to be changed, modifications are required in every place in the code where this number is present.
-This makes the maintenance of the code inefficient and error prone.
+This check searches for numeric literals used directly without a meaningful constant declaration, often called magic numbers.
+Magic numbers hide their meaning from the user (e.g. whether they are a default value or have a specific meaning in the current context) and make refactoring unnecessarily hard when the same literal occurs in several places.

 ### How does the check work?

-It searches for numbers/values in the following statements:
+The check searches for numeric literals in the following statements:

 1. `IF`
 2. `ELSEIF`